wp-plugins/feedweb/Readme.txt

 Tested up to: 3.5.1
 Stable Tag: 2.1.4

-Feedweb is a simple way to get to know your audience.
+Expose your blog to the brand new audience.
 Find out what readers think about your blog.
 Ask any question and get feedback.
+Join the community of 1000+ websites now!

 == Description ==
+**Latest update: More than 200.000 votes collected by 10.000 blog post rating widgets published in 1.400 websites**

 [vimeo http://vimeo.com/67915433][**Please click here to see the video**](http://vimeo.com/67915433)